oracle-livelabs/developer/visual-builder/studio/create-web-app/create-app/create-app.md

 ## Introduction

-This lab shows you how to create a web app in your visual application project and populate it with business objects that store your data.
+This lab shows you how to create a web app in your visual application and populate it with business objects that store your data.

 Estimated Time: 15 minutes